 - You have a positive outlook and specific but realistic goals in mind for the improvement of your appearance

 It may take several months for swelling to fully dissipate and up to six months for incision lines to mature.

 Life-long sun protection will help to maintain your rejuvenated appearance by minimizing photo-aging or sun damage.
 In addition, a healthy lifestyle will also help extend the results of your rejuvenated, more youthful appearance.
 This includes reducing tobacco use or stopping altogether.

 MACS (Minimal Access Cranial Suspension) Lift – Facelift Alternative

 Men and women with signs of aging in the face such as jowls, deep marionette lines, and sagging necks now have an alternative to a facelift: the MACS-lift.
 Developed in 2002, the MACS-lift, short for “Minimal Access Cranial Suspension,” involves lifting muscle and tissue vertically and fixing them in a more youthful position with dissolvable sutures before gently redraping the skin over them.
 This is different than pulling the skin horizontally (toward the ears) and trimming it, as is done in a traditional facelift.

-The MACS-lift not only provides a more natural post-surgical look than that of a facelift, it is also less invasive, takes less time to perform, can be performed under local anesthesia, and offers patients a shorter recovery period.
+The MACS-lift not only provides a more natural post-surgical look than that of a facelift, it is also less invasive, takes less time to perform, and offers patients a shorter recovery period.